bisqwit/that_terminal/doc/fonts.md

 # Fonts supported by *that terminal*

 Most of these fonts are Public Domain, and come from X11.
 Exceptions are listed.

+This lists the coverage of each font.

+The first half of the page has the information embedded in images, rendered using each font.
+In those images, white denotes glyphs that are supported fully.
+Brown (darker color) denotes glyphs that are supported only through approximation, such as by removing accents.

 ## Font 4x5